 Legion of Mary

 The Marian Servants of the Blessed Trinity is an archdiocesan community with ministry at St. Benedict.
 Members strive to bring others a joyful, deeper understanding of their vocation and mission in Christ.
 The group is Marian and charismatic in spirituality.
 Some members are certified lay Spiritual Directors.
 Monthly meetings include the rosary, song, and God’s teachings.
+Learn more about the Marian Servants by watching this video.

 This is an opportunity for good marriages to become even better.
 This 48 hour experience focuses on improving communication skills by teaching a unique method of communication.
 It brings new life, new love and new depth to married couples.